waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Self-Generated & Post-Assessment Hypotheses

-5.  **Hypothesis (Meowth Presentation - PENDING):** Lead with a Meowth and speak to the Gambler at (2, 5).
-6.  **Hypothesis (Trap Sequence - FAILED):** Trigger the Kabutops fossil trap, then interact with the Pikachu.
-(Result: This sequence only triggered a series of traps and did not move the blocking scientist.)

 # III.
 Key Discoveries & Lessons Learned

 -   **Tool Deferral Failure (CRITICAL):** Repeatedly deferred the creation of necessary tools instead of building them immediately. **Lesson Reinforced:** If a repetitive manual task can be automated, or a complex reasoning task can be delegated, building a tool or agent for it is the highest priority.